nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * `INGREDIENT_NAME`: name of the ingredient.
 * `AMOUNT`: amount of the ingredient, in kilograms.
 * `EXPIRY`: expiration date of ingredient, in format of `dd/mm/yyyy`.

-> Note: Ensure *ALL* parameters are specified when entering the command.

 Examples:
 * `add n/carrot a/20 e/01/03/2022`